Revised Human Health Risk Assessment on Chlorpyrifos

-As part of the ongoing registration review for chlorpyrifos, EPA is also assessing the ecological risks from chlorpyrifos in conjunction with the agency’s Endangered Species Protection Program.
-We issued the draft biological evaluation for public comment in 2016.
+As part of the ongoing registration review for chlorpyrifos, EPA is also assessing the potential ecological risks from chlorpyrifos.
 In January 2017, we completed the biological evaluation and initiated formal consultation with the Fish and Wildlife Service and National Marine Fisheries Service.
 View the final biological evaluation for chlorpyrifos.

 This was one of the first risk assessments to employ a physiologically-based pharmacokinetic and pharmacodynamic (PBPK/PD) model.
 This is a mathematical model that enhances our ability to assess risk by allowing us to consider variations in a chemical’s effects on a person based on such variables as age and genetics and allows us to predict how the same dose may affect various members of a large population differently.
-EPA has held several meetings of the FIFRA Scientific Advisory Panel to get independent advice on the relevance and usefulness that a PBPK/PD model can provide in assessing a chemical’s risks and one specifically on PBPK/PD and chlorpyrifos.
+EPA has held several meetings of the FIFRA Scientific Advisory Panel to get independent advice on the relevance and usefulness of a PBPK/PD model in assessing a chemical’s risks, including one meeting specifically on PBPK/PD and chlorpyrifos.

 4. Did EPA take into account the 10x safety factor specified under the Food Quality Protection Act to protect children?